TheJacksonLaboratory/FunDataR/3_multivariate/lesson1.md

 In the following case, we will construct an example based on the known physical relationship between position, time and acceleration:
   `position = position.initial + 0.5 * acceleration * (time ^ 2)`,
   where acceleration is assumed constant.
-In a real experiment of this type, position measurement errors are likely to increase with velocity, so we expect errors to grow with velocity.
+We are mimicing a situation where position is measured across time and we are interested in determining acceleration.
+Since we know the physical laws involved, our regression formula will be guided by the form of those laws rather than being explored empirically.
+In a real experiment of this type, position measurement errors are likely to increase with velocity, so we would expect errors to grow with velocity.
 Since the system is accelerating, velocity grows over time which means that measurement errors are likely to rise over time as well, introducing heteroskedasticity.
 For demonstration purposes, we will ignore this